We are CLOSED until March 26th, 2018.

 When you pedal normally, with the front part of the foot, there is a very

-slight flexion of the knee, but if you place your heel in the center of
+slight flexion of the knee of around 30 degrees, but if you place your heel over

-the pedal, your leg is completely straight .
+the pedal axis, your leg is completely straight.

 - Pay attention to the maximum height engraved on the seat post: there is